CMSgov/bcda-static-site/src/_pages/v2/api-documentation/filter-claims-data.md

 {% include tabs.html items=page.tabs %}

+{% include alert.html variant="warning" heading="You're viewing v2 documentation" text="v2 is not compatible with ACCESS, GUIDE, or IOTA and will be retired on July 30, 2027." %}

 BCDA uses 2 parameters to filter or specify the resources returned:

 - **_type**: limits your request to 1 or more specific resource types